bnek/bnek.github.io/_posts/2020-06-10-From-gulp-to-webpack.markdown

 date:   2020-06-10 16:16:06 +1000
 categories: code
 ---
-## Intro bla
+## Intro
 `webpack` brought much convenience into web development.
 Together with `npm` or `yarn`, `webpack` enables us to be productive on a new project from day 1.
 However, there are still heaps of projects around that were built before webpack came along relying on ageing tools like i.e. `gulp` or `grunt` sometimes even using the outdated package manager `bower`.

-Over time it becomes increasingly difficult to maintain a working build/deployment pipeline, updating dependencies i.e. to address exposed vulnerabilities, or simply adding new functionality to the website using latest dependencies which i.e. might not be available though `bower`.
+Over time it becomes increasingly difficult to maintain a working build/deployment pipeline, updating dependencies i.e. to address exposed vulnerabilities, or simply adding new functionality to the website using latest dependencies which i.e. might not be available through `bower`.

 In this post I'll run  through the steps necessary to migrate an angularjs (1.7) web app from gulp/bower to webpack.
+Since the migration is expected to be ongoing while development is happening, the emphasis is also on trying to migrate with minimal changes to the source code to avoid merge conflicts when rebasing onto newer versions.

 ## Step 1 - Getting rid of bower / gulp and adding webpack
 This project used both, bower and npm to manage dependencies.
 The first step is to bring all dependencies into npm.